nejimonraveendran/AzureIoT/README.md

 We will host our app as an Azure App Service Web App.
 Azure App Service is a [platform as a service (PaaS)](https://en.wikipedia.org/wiki/Platform_as_a_service) offering with numerous features that enables you to host web applications and REST APIs easily and quickly.
 Why don't we use containerization?
 For a use case like this, I think App Service is a perfect middleground between hosting web applications on virtual machines (VMs) and containerization technologies such as Docker/Kubernetes, because you do not have to manage a VM infrastructure and at the same time do not have to deal with the complexities of containerization.
 Read more about Azure App Service and its features [here](https://learn.microsoft.com/en-us/azure/app-service/overview).

 ## About Espressif ESP32
 For the IoT device, we will use Espressif ESP32.
 ESP32 is a low-cost, low-power microcontroller with Bluetooth and WiFi capabilities as well as many general purpose input/output (GPIO) pins that can be programmed using C++.
-For example, you could program one of the GPIO pins as input GPIOs and read current room temperature and send it to a cloud temperature.
-You could also program the pins as output
+For example, you could set a GPIO pin's mode as input and attach a temperature sensor to it, which will read the current room temperature and send it to a cloud server such as IoT Hub.
+On the other hand, you could also program a pin as output and emit a boolean HIGH/LOW voltage to the pin to control an output device.
+We use the latter approach in our example to control an electromagnetic relay, which in turn control the appliance.
+ESP32 is available in different flavors.
+For reference, I use an ESP32-CAM module, which is available on Amazon.
+Read more about different ESP32 modules [here](https://en.wikipedia.org/wiki/ESP32).

 ## Implementation
- Overall implementation notes
-Refer to this article to learn how to create an Azure App Service Web App
+Since we have 3 modules, our implementation will also be split into 3 steps.
+We will start with the provisioning of Azure IoT Hub, then build and host the web application, and finally build the ESP32 part and test all of them together.

  ### Provision IoT Hub
- instructions to provision iot hub
+ Prerequisites:  A valid Azure subscription.
+To provision IoT Hub, follow this tutorial.

  ### Build Web Application
  instructions to build web app
+ Refer to this article to learn how to create an Azure App Service Web App

+ #### Testing without actual device

  ### Build the Device
  #### Wiring Diagram